-- (a) The amount represents bank balances blocked by a court due to the lawsuit in relation to the payment condition for the consideration of service concession right. - (b) The amount is pledged for a loan from China Clean Development Mechanism Fund (中國清潔發展機制基金, "CDM Fund"). - (c) Pledged bank deposits for service concession arrangements represent the deposits required by the local governments for securing the progress of the BOT projects.
+- (a) The amount is pledged for a loan from China Clean Development Mechanism Fund (中國清潔發展機制基金, "CDM Fund"). - (b) Pledged bank deposits for service concession arrangements represent the deposits required by the local governments for securing the progress of the BOT projects.

-At the end of the reporting period, the cash and bank balances of the Group denominated in RMB amounted to RMB1,498,366,000 (2019: RMB1,116,197,000).
+At the end of the reporting period, the cash and bank balances of the Group denominated in RMB amounted to RMB1,342,920,000 (2020: RMB1,498,366,000).
 The RMB is not freely convertible into other currencies, however, under Mainland China's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.